Caring for the planet

 At our managed operations, we apply internal standards and practices that are in line with – and sometimes go beyond – international and local regulations and permits, as well as the requirements of relevant industry associations such as the International Council on Mining and Metals (ICMM).
 Our standards clearly articulate what we require from our sites in terms of biodiversity and ecosystem services management, air and water emissions control and waste management.
-Our assurance processes against these standards, local regulations and international certifications such as Copper Mark and Aluminium Stewardship Initiative (ASI), are one reason our sites are responsible stewards of lands and waters.
+We have assurance processes against these standards, local regulations and international certifications such as Copper Mark and Aluminium Stewardship Initiative (ASI).

 We often work in partnership to learn from others and continually improve our processes and techniques.
 By combining our knowledge, we ensure that our partnerships have lasting, measurable impact.